-The Global Grinnell Task Force was commissioned by President Kington to conduct an assessment of international engagement at the College, lead a discussion of student learning goals, and make recommendations for an internationalization plan.
-The Task Force is conducting its work in two phases.
+The Global Grinnell Task Force was commissioned by President Kington to conduct an assessment of international engagement at the college, lead a discussion of student learning goals, and make recommendations for an internationalization plan.
+The task force conducted its work in two phases.
 During the first phase (2014-15) it produced a conceptual framework, options, and recommendations for strategic decisions.
-In the second (2015-2016), it will focus on implementation, including cost-benefit analysis, planning, and budgeting.
+In the second phase (2015-2016) it further refined its recommendations and outlined plans for implementation.

-The Phase I report makes three overarching recommendations:
+The report makes three overarching recommendations:

-1. It argues for the incorporation of international learning goals and priorities in the College's statements of mission and identity and communications for external audiences.

-2. It recommends a stronger, integrative role for the Center for International Studies.
+1. It argues for the incorporation of international goals and priorities in the college's statements of mission and identity and communications for external audiences.
+It recommends that the college's international aspirations be incorporated into the priorities for the current capital campaign, advocates for a vital physical presence for international programming on campus, and calls for inclusion of international priorities in institutional assessment.